Translator’s Introduction to The Sixth Patriarch’s Diamond Jewel Platform Sutra Martin Verhoeven, PhD.

 Thus, he exhorts his students to maintain a pure intention and singleness of purpose, to seek for nothing outside, and to sincerely cultivate one’s own mind-ground in every situation; to hold to the ‘straight mind’ or ‘direct mind’ whether “walking, standing, sitting, or reclining.”
-He terms this the Single-Practice concentration (yi xing san mei), and explains,
+He terms this the Single-Practice concentration (yi xing san mei: also called the Samadhi of One Act), and explains,

-“The Single-Practice Samadhi means always maintaining a direct mind in all situations. . . .
-Do not allow the workings of your mind to become twisted, while merely talking about directness with your mouth; nor expound on the Single-Practice Samadhi but fail to cultivate the direct mind.
-Just cultivate with a direct mind and do not cling to anything.”
+“The Single-Practice Samadhi means always maintaining a straight mind in all situations. . . .
+Do not allow the workings of your mind to become crooked while merely talking about straightness with your mouth; nor expound on the Single-Practice Samadhi but fail to cultivate the straight mind.
+Just cultivate with a straight mind and do not cling to anything.”

 . . .
 [Regarding emptiness]